CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

  - initial weights: As given in the Excel
  - learning rate: 10^-2 fixed

+The initial weights are set according to the Excel example.
+Values generated in the first pass is compared and verified.
 The graph below shows the change of total error in the first 200 epoches.

 ![](img/xor_curve.jpg)